Chengdu - Lhasa - Xigatse- Xegar – Base Camp (BC) – Advanced Base Camp (ABC) - North Col (NC) - Summit – BC - Lhasa - Chengdu

 Price does not include

-Climbing Everest is a dangerous pastime.
-No one can guarantee your safety at 7000m and much less at 8000m and over.
-So in our price we include personal high altitude Sherpa-guides for the summit attempt.
-According to our long Everest experience it is a must, especially if you have no previous experience in climbing above 8000m.
-A Sherpa-guide will enormously enhance your safety and chances of successful summiting.
-He will carry the supply of your oxygen to the top (and help you down if need be).
+According to our long Everest experience, this is a must, especially if you have no previous experience in climbing above 8000m.
+A Sherpa-guide will enormously enhance your safety and chances of summiting successfully.
+He will guide you, carry your extra oxygen bottles (and help you down if need be).

 Tips guidelines (important information!)